 Tet falls on the same day as the Chinese New Year.
 And for the Vietnamese, this is like Thanksgiving and Christmas rolled into one.
-To mark the event, businesses and schools close up shop and family members return home for the holiday.
-Still, one of the most important aspects of the celebration are the many decorative symbols steeped in centuries of tradition.
+To mark the event, businesses and schools close up shop and people return home to their families.
+Like most holidays, it’s a time of year full of symbolism rooted in age-old traditions.
 And it all starts with three lucky plants and flowers.

 Spring in February you say?
 Well, as we discovered after a month here in January, there is little variation between the seasons.
 Since Vietnam is located near the equator, its temperature barely fluctuates year-round.
-So generally, people mark the seasons by amount of rainfall and what’s blooming.
+So typically, people mark the seasons not by temperature, but by amount of rainfall and what’s blooming.

 Vietnamese Tet flowers outside Diamond Plaza in Ho Chi Minh

 This year, Tet takes place from February 5 to 7.
 And here in Ho Chi Minh City, preparations for the holiday have been underway for a while.
-Every day brings new Tet flowers – yellow apricot trees in business doorways, peach blossoms in store windows and kumquat trees laden with fruit in living rooms and hotel lobbies.
+Every day brings new Tet flowers – yellow apricot trees appear in business doorways, peach blossoms adorn store windows and kumquat trees laden with fruit decorate many a living room and hotel lobby.

 Kumquat tree and poinsettias at a store entry

 It’s hard to find a restaurant, public building or shop in southern Vietnam that doesn’t have at least a jar of these brilliant yellow flowers.
-Commonly known as yellow mai flower, the apricot blossom is the quintessential symbol of spring.
+Commonly known as yellow mai flower, the apricot blossom is considered the quintessential symbol of spring.

 Hoa Mai blossoms blooming on a fence in southern Vietnam

 By contrast, in northern Vietnam it’s the peach blossom that takes center stage.
 In Hanoi, these rosy-pink Tet flowers are considered harbingers of good fortune.
 The most intensely-colored ones are the most favored.